dev-goraebap/nestjs-mvc-tools/README.md

 [View Korean version 👾](https://github.com/dev-goraebap/nestjs-mvc-tools/blob/HEAD/README_KO.md)

-**NestJS MVC Tools** is a small utility designed to help you get started with traditional web development approaches in NestJS more easily.
+**NestJS MVC Tools** is a small utility that helps you get started with traditional web development patterns in NestJS more easily.

-What began as a simple utility for conveniently using the Edge.js template engine in NestJS has evolved into its current form as various features needed for the View layer of the MVC pattern were gradually added.
+It began as a simple utility for easily using the Edge.js template engine in NestJS, but has evolved into its current form as various features needed for the View layer in the MVC pattern were added one by one.

-It comes configured with AdonisJS's [Edge.js](https://edgejs.dev/docs/introduction) template engine and an asset pipeline using [Vite](https://vite.dev/).
-The frontend directory setup includes [TailwindCSS](https://tailwindcss.com/) related libraries and the [Hotwired](https://hotwired.dev/) suite by default, but these are not mandatory.
-You can remove them if you don't need them.
+It includes AdonisJS's [Edge.js](https://edgejs.dev/docs/introduction) template engine and an asset pipeline using [Vite](https://vite.dev/).
+When automatically configuring the frontend directory, you can select [Tailwindcss](https://tailwindcss.com/) and [Hotwired](https://hotwired.dev/) libraries as template options, allowing you to include only the libraries needed for your project requirements.

 Hotwired is a library developed by the Ruby on Rails community and may be unfamiliar to many developers.
-However, if you want to maintain your existing server-side development approach while achieving a smooth SPA-like user experience, it's worth considering.
-That said, the community has both positive and negative perspectives on it, so the choice is ultimately yours.
+However, if you want to implement a smooth user experience like SPAs while maintaining traditional server-side development approaches, it's worth considering.
+Note that the community has both positive and negative opinions about it, so the choice is ultimately yours.

-You can find examples in the project's [tests/manual-test-app](./tests/manual-test-app).
+Examples can be found in the project's [tests/manual-test-app](./tests/manual-test-app).

 ## Developer's Note

-While I love NestJS's powerful DI system, sometimes I envy full-stack environments like AdonisJS, Laravel, or Ruby on Rails.
-I searched for libraries in the NestJS ecosystem for frontend configuration but couldn't find anything suitable, so I ended up creating one to my taste.
+While I love NestJS's powerful DI system, sometimes I envy full-stack environments like AdonisJS, Laravel, and Ruby on Rails.
+I looked for libraries to configure the frontend in the NestJS ecosystem but couldn't find anything suitable, so I ended up creating this to my own taste.

-This library is merely an assembly of excellent works created by other talented developers, packaged to fit NestJS.
-I'm not confident about maintaining it consistently, so if anyone shares similar thoughts, I hope they'll release a better library. ~~(So I can use it comfortably)~~
+This library is merely an assembly of excellent works created by other talented developers, packaged for NestJS.
+Since I'm not confident about maintaining it consistently, I hope someone with similar thoughts will release a better library. ~~(So I can use it comfortably)~~

 ## Key Features

 ### Edge.js Template Engine Modularization

-AdonisJS's Edge.js template engine is modularized and provided for use in NestJS.
-Why use Edge.js, you ask?
+Provides AdonisJS's Edge.js template engine in a modularized form for use in NestJS.
+Why use Edge.js specifically?
 It's simply easy and powerful... that's all!

-### Automatic Frontend Directory Configuration
+### Automatic Frontend Directory Setup

-Through the built-in CLI, frontend resource folders are automatically created and configured, helping you quickly start projects and set up development environments.
+Uses a built-in CLI to automatically generate and configure frontend resource folders, helping you quickly start projects and set up development environments.

-### Vite-based Asset Pipeline Construction
+### Vite-based Asset Pipeline

-Using Vite to support frontend development servers and provide optimized assets in production environments through the asset pipeline.
+Leverages Vite to support frontend development servers and provides optimized assets for production environments through an asset pipeline.

 ### CSRF Protection